-This article will examine the research that has been done into any pain-relieving power - and then explain why copper wristbands are bought for health reasons.
+This article will examine the research into any pain-relieving properties of copper bracelets and explain why people buy copper wristbands for health reasons.

-- No good evidence that they reduce pain or inflammation
+- There is no good evidence that they reduce pain or inflammation.

-- Fairly good evidence that they do not have any clinical effect.
+- There is strong evidence that they do not have any clinical effect.

 Dr. Stewart Richmond, who also led the 2013 study from the Department of Health Sciences at the University of York in the UK, wrote in the published paper for magnetic bracelets: